Shaping a safer future

 From VIVALDI Social Care:

 Research studies typically require participants' consent to collect their data.
-However, in some cases, it’s acceptable to collect data without consent where these three conditions apply.
+However, it’s acceptable to collect data without consent where these three conditions apply:

-Our work with people in care homes and previous research experience during the pandemic show that it’s often not possible to get informed consent from most care home residents, as many have cognitive impairments and therefore cannot provide informed consent to participate.
+Our work with people in care homes (and previous research experience during the pandemic) shows it’s often not possible to get informed consent from most care home residents.
+Many have cognitive impairments and therefore cannot provide informed consent to participate.

 To address this, the research team has obtained a Section 251 exemption under the NHS Act 2006, which allows us to use patients' medical information without their consent.
 The study has also received ethical approval from the Confidentiality Advisory Group.

-Participants still have the right to opt out if they wish.
+Participants have the right to opt out if they wish.